Adireddy113/programming-practice/oops/README.md

-# PHP Object-Oriented Programming (OOP) Practice
+# PHP Object-Oriented Programming (OOP) Repository

+Welcome to the **PHP OOP repository**!
-This folder contains **PHP Object-Oriented Programming exercises and examples**.
+This folder serves as the main hub for all **PHP Object-Oriented Programming concepts and practice tasks**.
-It is designed to help you **master PHP OOP concepts** and practice them in real coding scenarios.

 ---

-## 📂 Contents
+## 📂 Repository Structure

-- **Classes** – Basics of PHP classes, properties, and methods

-*Daily updates:* New exercises and examples will be added as you practice.
+The `OOP/` folder is organized into two main sections:

+### **1. OOP-Concepts/**
+Contains examples, notes, and experiments to understand PHP OOP fundamentals, including:
+- Classes
+- Inheritance
+- Interfaces
+- Traits
+- Magic Methods
+- Namespaces
+- Type Hinting & Return Types

+### **2. OOP-Tasks/**
+Contains hands-on exercises and mini-projects to apply OOP concepts in practical scenarios, including:
+- Classes Exercises
+- Inheritance Exercises
+- Interfaces Exercises
+- Traits Exercises
+- Magic Methods Exercises
+- Combined Tasks

 ---

 ## 🚀 How to Use

-1. Open the relevant folder for the concept you want to practice.
+1. Navigate to the folder you want to explore: `OOP-Concepts` for theory, `OOP-Tasks` for practice.
-2. Run the PHP files in your local environment (XAMPP, MAMP, Laragon, etc.).
+2. Open PHP files in your local environment (XAMPP, MAMP, Laragon, etc.) to run and test code.
-3. Read the examples, test variations, and add your own practice code.
+3. Modify examples, experiment with variations, and add new tasks as you learn.
-4. Track your progress by committing daily exercises.
+4. Commit daily exercises to track your progress.

 ---

 ## 💡 Goal

-- Understand PHP OOP concepts thoroughly.
+- Learn and master PHP OOP concepts thoroughly.
-- Apply OOP knowledge to real-world problems and mini-projects.
+- Apply knowledge in real-world mini-projects.
 - Build a strong foundation for advanced PHP and WordPress development.
+- Maintain a structured, professional repository for learning and portfolio purposes.